List of Tom and Jerry feature films: Tom and Jerry Meet Sherlock Holmes

-Tom and Jerry and The Wizard of Oz
+Tom and Jerry & The Wizard of Oz

-Tom and Jerry and the Wizard of Oz is an animated adaptation of the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz (which in turn is based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum), with the addition of Tom and Jerry as characters and told through their point of view.
+Tom and Jerry & the Wizard of Oz is an animated adaptation of the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz (which in turn is based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum), with the addition of various M-G-M Cartoon stars including Tom and Jerry as characters and told through their point of view.
+Film scholar David McGowan observes that the film and its sequel (Tom and Jerry: Back to Oz) was only possible "due to a complicated series of mergers and acquisitions" that brought both franchises together under a single media conglomerate.
 The film was released on DVD and Blu-ray on August 23, 2011, by Warner Home Video.
 Common Sense Media rated the film 3 out of 5 stars.